g2Ningyo/HorizontalNAAT/README.md

 ## Acknowledgements

-* Thanks and Credit to [Gibbu](https://github.com/Gibbu) the creator of the original HorizontalServerList and other themes for providing all of us his projects, again all credit goes to Gibbu for his amazing work, even so I updated it adding my own code on it, so go check out Gibbu and his work.
-(Base of this theme being: https://github.com/DiscordStyles/HorizontalServerList)
+* Thanks and Credit to [Gibbu](https://github.com/Gibbu) the creator of the original HorizontalServerList, used has the source code.
+Again all credit goes to Gibbu for his amazing work, go check out Gibbu and his work.
+(I did indeed updated it by adding my own code on it, Source code being: https://github.com/DiscordStyles/HorizontalServerList).
+Anyone can use *my* code, but still **MUST** credit Gibbu for being the creator of the source code used!

 * Thanks to [puckzxz](https://github.com/puckzxz) the creator of the original NAAT for letting me work in this project with himn!